Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-gcp-mp-tls-redb-egressgateway/README.md

 3. Create a TLS-enabled Redis Enterprise database (REDB) from GCP Marketplace
 4. Unpack the downloaded TLS artifact package
 5. Install Egress Gateway
-6. Create the relevant Kubernetes resources to configure TLS origination of the REDB via Egress Gateway
+6. Create relevant Kubernetes resources to configure TLS origination of the REDB via Egress Gateway
 7. Create a namespace and label it for sidecar injection
 8. Deploy a Redis client on the GKE cluster
 9. Validate Egress Gateway's TLS origination for a secured mTLS REDB connection